-Gather round Boys and Girls, Mommies and Daddies: let's chat about germs.
+Gather Round Boys and Girls, Mommies and Daddies:

 There are good and bad germs.
 I want you to learn about the bad germs and how you can keep them away from you so you won't get sick.

-This Spring, the germs we are seeing are Whooping Cough (Pertussis) and Stomach virus.
+This Winter, the germs we are seeing are Streptococcus A, Influenza A and Stomach viruses.

 The Strep germ is a bacteria and looks like this:

-- Strep makes you feel bad: it makes your throat sore, your belly hurt or sick, and sometimes gives you a fever.
+Strep makes you feel bad: it makes your throat sore, your belly hurt and sometimes gives you a fever.

-- You get this germ when you eat or drink after someone else or coming into contact with their saliva (spit) on their hands
+You get this germ when you eat or drink after someone else or come into contact with their saliva (spit) on their hands

 TO KEEP THE STREP AND FLU GERMS AWAY FROM YOU:

-- Culturelle a (probiotic) can give you good germs to put in your tummy and help the diarrhea
+Culturelle (probiotic) can give you good germs to put in your tummy and help the diarrhea

 To keep from getting the stomach viruses: